coleifer/peewee/docs/peewee/api.rst

 .. py:class:: SqliteDatabase(database[, pragmas=None[, timeout=5[, **kwargs]]])

-    :param list pragmas: A list of 2-tuples containing pragma key and value to set every time a connection is opened.
+    :param pragmas: Either a dictionary or a list of 2-tuples containing pragma key and value to set every time a connection is opened.
     :param timeout: Set the busy-timeout on the SQLite driver (in seconds).

     Sqlite database implementation. :py:class:`SqliteDatabase` that provides